- Faith and Worship

 Catholic Diocese of Little Rock

-We DO NOT allow walk-ins, so please contact our office to make an appointment.
-The office is open for consultations with an appointment on Tuesdays beginning at 8:30 a.m.
-The consultation fee is $30.
+We DO NOT allow walk-ins.
+Please contact our office to make an appointment.
+All consultations are done on Tuesdays by appointment only.
+The consultation fee is $30 (subject to change).
 Our office is located at 2415 N. Tyler St., Little Rock, AR 72207.
 We are in The McDonald Center.
 To make an appointment call Catholic Immigration Services at (501) 664-0340.